-4.7 The key issues to be addressed in the Belmont Rural NDP are as follows:
+4.7 The key issues to be addressed in the Belmont Rural NDP are detailed below.
+It is recognised some of the issues are achievable through mechanisms other than planning policy.

 Open spaces and Parklands

 • Whilst closely related to Hereford City, Belmont wants to retain its rural identity and connections with neighbouring parishes and be able to protect and enhance open spaces and parklands.